Case Study: Tiny House Trailer Design

 Conquering The Floor

 In this discussion, we will tackle the floor first.
-From the requirements above, we see 3 that potentially conflict.
-Stiffness, Low Floor, and a proper thermal envelope.
-In a nutshell, it is “How do you get the house floor as low as possible, while keeping it insulated?”
+From the requirements above, we see 3 potential conflicts.
+Stiffness, Low Floor, and a proper Thermal Envelope.
+In a nutshell, "How do you get the house floor as low as possible, while keeping it stiff and insulated?"

-Let’s look at these items one at a time, and together.
+Let's look at these items one at a time, then the solutions altogether.

 A Low Floor